GertieGer/BioNetworkClustering/README.md

 python3 YemeniteStepExample.py
 ```
 Or Edit it to run different methods on any network you wish.
+You can read the files in "Test Files", that were used for personal testing, but have examples on how to evaluate the methods using the evaluation methods in evaluation.py file.

 ###### Parameters:
 * **G**: *NetworkX graph*<br />